GerritLuimstra/x-ray/README.md

 # Kaggle X-ray project

-This is my implementation for pneumonia prediction challenge on the X-ray dataset hosted on Kaggle [1].
+This is my implementation for the pneumonia prediction challenge on the X-ray dataset hosted on Kaggle [1].

 To run this project, first install the libraries listed in the requirements.txt file.
 If preferred, create a virtual environment first before installing these packages (recommended).